Death of Amber Thurman

 Amber Nicole Thurman (September 16, 1993 – August 19, 2022) was a 28-year-old medical assistant who died of septic shock and retained products of conception following a medication abortion.
-Georgia's maternal mortality committee determined that Thurman's death was preventable and noted that the voluntary delay in performing the dilation and curettage (D&C) procedure significantly contributed to her death.
+Georgia's maternal mortality committee determined that Thurman's death was preventable and noted that the involuntary delay in performing the dilation and curettage (D&C) procedure significantly contributed to her death.

 Background

 Amber Nicole Thurman was born on September 16, 1993, in Georgia.
 Thurman, a single mother of a young son, and a medical assistant, had become pregnant in 2022 and decided to terminate the pregnancy.
 Georgia's recently enacted abortion law, which prohibited most abortions after six weeks, restricted her ability to access a surgical abortion in the state.
 By the time her pregnancy was confirmed, she had passed the six-week limit.

 In mid-August 2022, Thurman traveled to North Carolina, where abortion remains legal in the first trimester.
 Arriving late for the procedure, she was handed the abortion pills mifepristone and misoprostol.
 After taking the medication, she experienced a rare complication, incomplete expulsion of fetal tissue, which resulted in a severe infection.

 Five days later, on August 19, 2022, Thurman went to Piedmont Henry Hospital in Stockbridge, Georgia, after her symptoms worsened.
 She showed signs of sepsis, including a high white blood cell count and low blood pressure, which indicated a serious infection.
 Medical guidelines suggest a procedure known as dilation and curettage (D&C) should be performed promptly in such cases to remove the remaining tissue.
 Georgia's new abortion law, which criminalized most abortions after six weeks, included exceptions for life-threatening situations.
 By the time the procedure was performed twenty hours later, Thurman's condition had deteriorated, and she died that same day.
 According to her death certificate, Thurman died of septic shock and retained products of conception, a description so rare that the last time it had been cited in Georgia death records was 15 years prior.

 A review by Georgia's maternal mortality committee determined that Thurman's death was preventable and noted that the delay in performing the D&C significantly contributed to her death.
 Medical experts confirmed that earlier intervention could have improved her chances of survival.